White Compass Logo

 We’re thrilled to work with our wonderful partners and clients in Scotland to really bring these apprenticeships to life, including our training partner, the City of Glasgow College and two Michelin starred chef, Stephen McLaughlin.

 With the theme of this week, ‘Working for Scotland’, we’re incredibly proud to have so many fantastic apprentices across all ages, roles and sectors in Scotland.
-Here are a couple of success stories:
+We asked Kim Petrie, Chief Steward at ESS Energy to tell us a little about her experience:

 Kim Petrie, Chief Steward, ESS Energy